- The Washington Times - Friday, February 13, 2026

 Advertisement

-“It’s preposterous for Trump to claim those damages when he won the 2024 election and hasn’t lost a penny because of the BBC’s editing,” Mr. Stern said, calling such legal arguments “incoherent.”
+“It’s preposterous for Trump to claim those damages when he won the 2024 election and hasn’t lost a penny because of the BBC’s editing,” said Mr. Stern, calling such legal arguments “incoherent.”

 On Thursday, a federal judge in Florida rejected the BBC’s bid to delay discovery in the case and set a two-week trial date for February 2027.

-So far, there’s been little evidence that any media outlets have made widespread changes since Mr. Trump launched his barrage of lawsuits.
+Media outlets have shown little evidence of making widespread changes since Mr. Trump launched his barrage of lawsuits.
 Even the two outlets that settled with him, CBS News and ABC News, publicly announced only minor or cosmetic changes.

-Mr. Trump sued CBS, alleging the network’s flagship news program, “60 Minutes,” deceitfully edited an interview with Democratic nominee Kamala Harris to “tip the scales” of the 2024 election in her favor.
-The tv show aired one version of Ms. Harris’ answer to a question about Gaza, but a wordier, more meandering version of her answer aired on the CBS Sunday morning Show “Face the Nation.”
-Mr. Trump’s lawyers claimed the more cogent version was edited to make Ms. Harris look better and improve her chances of winning.
+Mr. Trump’s lawsuit against CBS alleged the network’s flagship news program, “60 Minutes,” deceitfully edited an interview with Democratic presidential nominee Kamala Harris to “tip the scales” of the 2024 election in her favor.
+The TV show aired one version of Ms. Harris’ answer to a question about the Gaza Strip, but a wordier, more meandering version of her answer aired on the CBS Sunday morning show “Face the Nation.”
+Mr. Trump’s attorneys claimed the more cogent version was edited to make Ms. Harris sound better and improve her chances of winning.

 Advertisement